Turkey says Ukraine grain ships could avoid mines, Russia offers safe passage | Law-Order

 Turkey says Ukraine grain ships could avoid mines, Russia offers safe passage

-Russia said on Wednesday it has offered "safe passage" for Ukraine grain shipments from the country's Black Sea ports, but is not responsible for establishing the corridors, as Turkey suggested that ships could be guided around sea mines.
+Russia on Wednesday said it has offered "safe passage" for Ukraine grain shipments from the country's Black Sea ports but is not responsible for establishing the corridors, as Turkey suggested that ships could be guided around sea mines.
 Ukrainian grain shipments have stalled since Russia's invasion and ports blockade, stoking global prices for grains, cooking oils, fuel and fertilizer.
-The U.N. is trying to broker a deal to resume Ukraine grain exports and Russian food and fertilizer exports, which Moscow says are harmed by sanctions.
+The United Nations is trying to broker a deal to resume Ukraine grain exports and Russian food and fertilizer exports, which Moscow says are harmed by sanctions.

 "We are not responsible for establishing safe corridors.
-We said we could provide safe passage if these corridors are established," Russia's U.N.
+We said we could provide safe passage if these corridors are established," Russia U.N.
 Ambassador Vassily Nebenzia said.
-"It's obvious it's either demine the territory, which was mined by the Ukrainians, or to ensure that the passage goes around those mines," he told reporters at the U.N.
+"It's obvious it's either de-mine the territory, which was mined by the Ukrainians, or ensure that the passage goes around those mines," he told reporters at the U.N.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)